devnet-io/react-registry/docs/retrieving.md

 ___

-## Rendering Components
+## Creating / Rendering Components
-Calling the the render function is the equivalent of retrieving or getting a component then calling *React.createElement()* on it.
+Calling the the createElement() function is the equivalent of retrieving or getting a component then calling *React.createElement()* on it.
 When using the JSX syntax, props and children are passed to the retrieved component.
 When using the JS syntax, only props are passed to the retrieved component.

 ### Required Imports